 Sometimes, a bit of extra study assistance can go a long way.
-If you are interested in winning a scholarship, firstly see our regularly updated list, then here are our steps to help you out.
+If you are interested in earning a scholarship, we’ve put together some handy scholarship application tips to help you out.

 Research intensely!
-Some scholarships require application essays on research topics, whilst others require Academic Portfolios – focus on the criteria.
-The earlier you research, the earlier you’ll prepare, compile, submit – and the more organised you’ll appear!
+Some scholarships ask for application essays on research topics, while others require academic portfolios – make sure to focus on the criteria and ensure you’ve met all the requirements.
+The earlier you research, the earlier you’ll be able to prepare, compile and submit your application – and the more organised you’ll appear!

-Research your audience – become aware of the goals, values and aspirations of the organisations, institutions or academics sponsoring this scholarship.
+Research your audience.
+Become aware of the goals, values and aspirations of the organisations, institutions or academics sponsoring this scholarship.
 How well do you match up?
-Scholarship providers will be wanting to know exactly if, and in what specific ways, you fit their criteria.
+Scholarship providers will want to know exactly if, and in what specific ways, you fit their criteria.
 Write with the judges in mind.

-An Academic Portfolio is a collection of documents (electronic folders divided into sub-sections, curated websites, printed paper portfolios, etc) showcasing your individual academic record – highlighting your achievements, research activities, volunteer work, professional developments and involvement in academic life.
+An academic portfolio is a collection of documents (electronic folders divided into sub-sections, curated websites, printed paper portfolios, and so on.) showcasing your individual academic record.
+It highlights your achievements, research activities, volunteer work, professional developments, and involvement in academic life.

 In general, you should address:

-Teaching and Learning Activities – include self-reflective statements on your teaching/learning philosophies, methods and goals, evidence of your educational development, peer evaluations from supervisors or mentors, etc.
+Teaching and learning activities.
+Include self-reflective statements on your teaching/learning philosophies, methods and goals, evidence of your educational development, peer evaluations from supervisors or mentors, and so on.

-Research Activities – include reflective statements demonstrating your areas of research interest, your CV/resume, your research achievements (publication details, documentation of accredited research funds or awards you’ve received), etc.
+Research activities.
+Include reflective statements demonstrating your areas of research interest, your CV/resume, your research achievements (publication details, documentation of accredited research funds or awards you’ve received), and so on.

-Service Activities – evidence of any extra-curricular, community service or other leadership/team experiences.
+Service activities.
+This means evidence of any extra-curricular, community service or other leadership/team experiences.

-Academic Portfolios are highly individualised – the UTS website provides great examples of two differing Academic Portfolio setups.
-However, different scholarships may require different elements in your Academic Portfolio.
-Always tailor your portfolio to meet criteria.
+Academic portfolios are highly individualised.
+However, different scholarships may require different elements of your academic portfolio.
+Always tailor your portfolio to meet the criteria.